shikaan/x86-64-asm-intro/docs/01-hello-world.md

 We need to convert our instructions into machine code if we want our CPU to execute them.

-This process is fairly complex, so we won't dive into its details here.
-The only information you need is that the procedure is made of two steps: assemble and link.
+Without diving into the details of the process, the only information you need is that it is done in at least two steps: assemble and link.

 Assemblers are the tools used for assembling (duh!) our code into object code, a sequence of machine code statements.
 For this guide we'll use [NASM](https://www.nasm.us/) since it's available on all platforms and can be used to produce a variety of different of outputs.